hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

     video-feed.
 One screen per person levels the playing field, letting everybody **feel like an equal contributor**, regardless of whether they are remote or local.
-* If you can't find a regular meeting time that fits everyone, **Alternate meeting times**.
+* If you can't find a regular meeting time that fits everyone, **alternate meeting times**.
   That way, it's not always the same people who are being left out.
 * **Take and post meeting notes**.
 Rotate this responsibility to ensure everyone has a chance to participate at some point.